Ankithac45/Movie-Recommendation-Model/README.md

 Step 14:Get Recommendations as per the input movie

+# Team members :
+1. Ankitha C
+2. Tulai L
+3. Shrujan Dev
+4. Prashanth

+# Contributions of team members:
+Ankitha C :

-# What I have Learned :
+# What we have Learned :
-I have picked up many new skills for this project.
+we have picked up many new skills for this project.

 Numpy , Pandas Libraries